lginasd/askhostname/README.md

 Other devices may use zero-configuration networks like Avahi for Linux and BSD, or Apple Bounjur, which use mDNS.

 akshostnames, as name implies, just asks hosts for names.
-If you need more futures, you might want to use [nbtscan](https://github.com/resurrecting-open-source-projects/nbtscan) or nbtstat.exe for NetBIOS and [avahi](https://avahi.org/) for mDNS, DNS-SD.
+If you need more features, you might want to use [nbtscan](https://github.com/resurrecting-open-source-projects/nbtscan) or nbtstat.exe for NetBIOS and [avahi](https://avahi.org/) for mDNS, DNS-SD.